Biao-Zhao/MOM_ICs_OBCs/README.md

 ## Acknowledgements

-Workflow development and geostrophic-adjustment integration: **Biao Zhao**.
+Workflow development and geostrophic-adjustment integration: **Dr Biao Zhao**.

 The IC and OBC preparation workflow adaptes the Python processing scripts developed by **Dr. Jing Chen**.